 There are multiple types of Dialogflow integrations:

 - Partner built-in telephony integrations: These integrations are created by Google partners in collaboration with Google.
 Google provides no support for these integrations.
 You should contact the integration owner for support.
+Some of these telephony integrations are available as "one-click" integrations.
+One-click integrations require a single click to enable from Dialogflow, which is followed by configuration steps required by the partner.
 The following are available from Google partners:

 - Dialogflow built-in integrations: These integrations are fully supported by Dialogflow and are configured with the Dialogflow Console.
 The following are available: